annenkov/stlcnorm/README.md

+This projects includes:
-Proof of normalization of the Call-by-Value Simply-Typed Lambda Calculus using Tait's method in Coq.
+* The proof of normalization of the Call-by-Value Simply-Typed Lambda Calculus (STLC) using Tait's method in Coq.
+* Implementation of nominal sets with applications to STLC (nominal set of lambda terms, definition of alpha-equivalence, proof of equivariance of the typing relation)

 Browse the docs
 -----------